vavarm/Collaborative-Drawing-Canvas/README.md

 ## TODO
 - borders choice entry in the viewer to separate or not the differnent canvases
 - review the style of the different pages
+- add a circle on the pointer with a radius equal to the stroke width
 - in this readme file, add the resources that I used as examples and list the different modules used in the program